Trương Như Tảng: Arrest and life in the jungle

 In February 1967, he and two other women anti-government organizers, San No and Duy Lien, were part of a secret prisoner exchange for two American prisoners.
-The three were handed over to American forces and then flown out to the jungle where they were handed over to Việt Cộng operatives.
-During his stay in the jungles of South Vietnam, he was one of the founders of the Việt Cộng, or National Liberation Front (The NLF had already been established in 1960, seven years earlier), and Minister of Justice for the Provisional Revolutionary Government of the Republic of South Vietnam (PRG) during the Vietnam War.
+The three were handed over to American forces and then flown out to the jungle where they were handed over to NLF operatives.
+During his stay in the jungles of South Vietnam, he was one of the founders of the National Liberation Front (The NLF had already been established in 1960, seven years earlier), and Minister of Justice for the Provisional Revolutionary Government of the Republic of South Vietnam (PRG) during the Vietnam War.
 In April 1970, he was part of the escape of the Provisional Revolutionary Government when the military and civilian leadership of PRG and NLF were almost wiped out by ARVN forces.